gmcn/hrjess/wp-content/plugins/block-bad-queries/readme.txt

 * Hassle-free security plugin that's easy to use
 * Thoroughly tested, error-free performance
 * Compatible with other security plugins
+* Regularly updated and "future proof"
 * Customize blocked strings via [Whitelist/Blacklist plugins](https://perishablepress.com/bbq-whitelist-blacklist/)

+**Privacy**

+This plugin does not collect or store any user data.
+It does not set any cookies, and it does not connect to any third-party locations.
+Thus, this plugin does not affect user privacy in any way.

+> Works perfectly with or without Gutenberg Block Editor

 **Pro Version**